GraxeMC/EasyCrops/README.md

 # EasyCrops
-**USE QUICK DOWNLOAD BELOW TO DOWNLOAD THE TEXTUREPACK FOR YOUR MC VERSION**

 This resource pack is basic but incredibly useful when farming.
 With this, you are able to clearly tell which crops are fully grown and which ones are not.